At Ightenhill Primary School, we are committed to supporting the emotional health and wellbeing of our pupils, their families and staff.

 School also have two CYP Complex Needs Support Workers from Brighter Lives Northwest who also work in school with some of our identified children.
 They offer support to children, young people and adults from Burnley and Padiham in all aspects of their lives.

-Mrs. Lewis is also a Prisoner's Children's Champion, so has undertaken training to learn about how best to support children who have parents or family members in prison, and has a clear understanding of the role and the responsibilities that come with it, ensuring support is offered to each child impacted.
+Mrs. Brown has undertaken training to learn about how best to support children who have parents or family members in prison, and has a clear understanding of the role and the responsibilities that come with it, ensuring support is offered to each child impacted.

 Should you need any help or advice regarding issues around mental health and well being please do not hesitate to contact school.

 This is a very exciting time for Ightenhill to introduce Paula Mayger to our team for the next 12-months as she trains to become an Education Mental Health Practitioner (EMHP).

 We have been selected to host one of eight EMHP's that are being based across Lancashire and cannot wait to offer support to Paula and to our school community to enhance the offer around Mental Health to our children and wider community.